gnosis/dex-docs/docs/tutorial-cmm.md

 git clone git@github.com:gnosis/dex-liquidity-provision.git
 cd dex-liquidity-provision
 yarn install
-yarn compile
-yarn run networks-inject
+yarn build
 ```

-`yarn install` will install all dependencies needed and `yarn compile` will compile the necessary contracts.
-`yarn run networks-inject` ensures you are working with the correct contracts.
-It will inject the network addresses into your truffle builds.
+`yarn install` will install all dependencies needed and `yarn build` will compile the necessary contracts and inject the network addresses of the contracts into your truffle builds.

 You can find the core script that places orders for the basic liquidity provision strategy in the folder `scripts/complete_liquidity_provision.js`.